 Practical and Profound

-The Outdoor Leadership Academy at Sun Valley Community School develops skills and imparts life lessons through exceptional outdoor experiences and professional training opportunities.
+The Outdoor Leadership Academy at Sun Valley Community School develops skills and imparts life lessons through exceptional outdoor experiences and professional training opportunities in Idaho.

 The Outdoor Leadership Academy (OLA) is a three- or four-year program for Upper School students that develops the skills, experience, and certifications students need to lead outdoor trips professionally and fosters general leadership skills that can be transferred to any setting.